tweag/nickel/notes/overriding.md

-As before, it is useful to see recursive records represented as functions -- or constructors -- that take a `self` parameter and return a non recursive record, together with the current data, in a similar way to the original overriding mechanism of Nixpkgs (the non-existing syntax `def := value` is used to insist that we are defining new objects):
+As before, it is useful to see recursive records represented as functions -- or constructors -- that take a `self` parameter and return a non recursive record, together with the current data, in a similar way to the original overriding mechanism of Nixpkgs (the non-existing syntax `def := value` is used to insist on the fact that we are defining new objects):

 ```